 Historic waterfront, Citadel, Maritime Museum of Natural History, Maritime Museum of the Atlantic (Halifax), Cole Harbour/Lawrencetown Coastal Heritage Park System, Black Cultural Centre (Cherry Brook), Old Acadian House (West Chezzetcook), Fishermans Cove (Shearwater) and Fisherman’s Life Museum (Jeddore-Oyster Pond).

 79 partially wooded overnight sites (69 un-serviced; 10 W/E serviced pull-throughs).

 Park amenities include:

 flush toilets, showers, disposal station, boat launch, small unsupervised campers beach, fire grills, wood, and ice.
-Wireless Internet access available at the administration building and surrounding area only.
+Wireless Internet access available at the administration building.
 This is a Campground Host park.
 Leashed pets permitted.